 Toggle: English / Spanish

-Illnesses in which the patient is deficient in oxygen can force the body to use anaerobic metabolism, generating harmful chemicals.
-This can happen in all types of shock.
+Illnesses that create a lack of oxygen in the body can force the body into anaerobic activity.
+This can cause harmful chemicals to form.
+It can happen in all types of shock.

 Anaerobic is the opposite of aerobic.

 In exercise, our bodies need to perform both anaerobic and aerobic reactions to supply us with energy.
 We need aerobic reactions for slower and more prolonged exercise like walking or jogging.
 Anaerobic reactions are faster.
 We need them during shorter, more intense activities like sprinting.

 Anaerobic exercise leads to a buildup of lactic acid in our tissues.
 We need oxygen to remove the lactic acid.
 When sprinters breathe heavily after running a race, they are removing the lactic acid by providing oxygen to their bodies.

 Dorland's Online Medical Dictionary.
 Available at: dorlands.com/def.jsp?id=100004185.
 Accessed May 27, 2015.

 Fort GG.
 Anaerobic infection.
 In: Ferri FF, ed.
 Ferri's Clinical Advisor 2015.
 1st ed.
 Philadelphia, PA: Elsevier Mosby; 2014:section I.

 - Last reviewed on 4/27/2015

 - Frank A. Greco, MD, PhD, Director, Biophysical Laboratory, Edith Nourse Rogers Memorial Hospital, Bedford, MA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.